MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 - **[Review the Install Visual Studio documentation](install-visual-studio.md)** to get a high level overview of the installation options available to end users.
 [Select the workloads and components](workload-and-component-ids.md) that you want available for install on your client machines.

 - **[Acquire the correct Visual Studio bootstrapper to install the product](create-a-network-installation-of-visual-studio.md#download-the-visual-studio-bootstrapper-to-create-the-layout).** There are different bootstrappers available for you to choose from.
 Some bootstrappers install a very particular version of the product, while other bootstrappers initialize the servicing baseline channel.
+You must be an administrator on the machine to execute any of the bootstrappers.

 - **[Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md)**.
 Use a variety of parameters to programmatically control or customize your Visual Studio installation.
 You can build an installation script that automates the installation process.
 For more information, see [command line parameter examples](command-line-parameter-examples.md).